jocon15/StockBench/README.md

 ![chart](https://github.com/jocon15/StockBench/blob/master/images/example_chart.png)

 # Under Construction
-This project is currently under development.
+This project is currently in-development.
 The intention of this project is to be a proof-of-concept for simulating stock trading strategies.
 So far, we have had success in simulating strategies with multiple basic triggers.

 As seen from the charts, a ellegant chart can be produced depiting the simulation results.
 The logging is working as intended and the production of an excel sheet with the simulation data is under develoment.

 I will likely be making changes to several things, listed below.

-- [ ] Provide support for 'and' triggers.
+- [x] Provide support for 'and' triggers.
 EX: sell if RSI > 60 and SMA20 > 26 (complex triggering)
 - [ ] Provide support for variable triggers.
 EX: sell if SMA20 > current price (complex triggering)
 - [ ] Provide support for additional indicators.
 - [ ] Provide support for exporting simulation data to excel
 - [ ] Investigate potential better ways for user to define strategy
-- [ ] Posible GUI interface
+- [ ] Investigate posible GUI interface